Preparing for cold weather

 Gritting main roads and residential roads

-The borough's network of main roads are treated as a priority so that the emergency services and public transport can keep running.
-Smaller residential roads are gritted afterwards.
+The borough's network of main roads is treated as a priority so that the emergency services and public transport can keep running.
+Smaller residential roads are gritted after.

 Pavements and footpaths

-The borough's 460 miles of pavements and footpaths must be treated by hand which is a labour intensive and time consuming process.
+The borough's 460 miles of pavements and footpaths must be treated by hand.
 Particular attention is always paid to entrances outside tube and railway stations, hospitals, OAP day centres, schools, care homes, clinics and nurseries.

 Get advice on how to clear ice and snow from pavements yourself.